milk1000cc/acts_as_digested_on/README.md

 # ActsAsDigestedOn [![Build Status](https://travis-ci.org/milk1000cc/acts_as_digested_on.svg)](https://travis-ci.org/milk1000cc/acts_as_digested_on)

-acts_as_digested_on is a gem for Rails 3 and Rails 4.
+acts_as_digested_on is a gem for Rails 3, 4, and 5.

 This sets the digested value before validation and validates uniqueness of the digested value.